 - Pay the bills; the racemaster (for racing nights), the people running the tables (for casino nights), venue, food supplier etc.

 - Write to all those who supported the evening with prizes or donations, and let them know how much was raised.

 - Contact the local press and let them know how it went, send photos if they’re appropriate.

 - Deliver any raffle prizes to those who can’t make the event.

 - Book a similar event for next year!

 We fund research to tackle some of the most pressing issues in CF today.
 Find out how your donations are making a difference.

-Cystic fibrosis, or CF, affects the lungs, digestive system and other organs, and there are around 10,500 people living with it in the UK.
+Cystic fibrosis, or CF, affects the lungs, digestive system and other organs, and there are over 10,600 people living with it in the UK.